Common Real Estate Law Issues (and What to Do About Them)

 While the various options for a real estate partition are interesting, in the vast majority of circumstances, they are not an option.
-Attorneys practicing real estate law know firsthand, that in most circumstances, the property must be sold in order to truly partition the representative ownership interests.
-Ultimately, what a prospective real estate client must know, is that one cannot avoid a real estate partition with a co-owner of the property.
+Attorneys practicing real estate law know firsthand that, in most circumstances, the property must be sold in order to truly partition the representative ownership interests.
+Ultimately, what a prospective real estate client must know is that one cannot avoid a real estate partition with a co-owner of the property.
 Again, similar to a marriage, if one of the parties wants out, the law allows them to get out.

 While there are numerous ways that a lease may be breached (thus justifying the initiation of an unlawful detainer action), by far the most common is failure to pay rent.
-In that event, the first step real estate attorney to issue a three-day notice to pay rent or vacate the property.
-If after three days, rent has not been paid, the eviction escalates.
-The attorney will then prepare various pleadings (such as a complaint for unlawful detainer), while the necessary ones with the proper court, which initiates the action in earnest.
+In that event, the first step is for a real estate attorney to issue a three-day notice to pay rent or vacate the property.
+If after three days rent has not been paid, the eviction escalates.
+The attorney will then prepare various pleadings (such as a complaint for unlawful detainer), filing the necessary ones with the proper court, which initiates the action in earnest.
 After that step is complete, those initial pleadings will be served upon the tenant in possession of the property in question, with a notice that a hearing will be held shortly thereafter.
-This hearing is essentially designed to determine, early in the process, whether or not there is sufficient cause to allow the possession of the property. if the court decides that there isn’t sufficient cause to allow the tenant to remain in possession of the property, it will order that the County Sheriff remove the tenant from the property (this is done by a “writ of restitution”).
+This hearing is essentially designed to determine, early in the process, whether or not there is sufficient cause to allow the possession of the property.
+If the court decides that there isn’t sufficient cause to allow the tenant to remain in possession of the property, it will order that the County Sheriff remove the tenant from the property (this is done by a “writ of restitution”).

 An experienced real estate lawyer can be extremely beneficial in many ways, including: